huggingface/transformers/ISSUES.md

    We currently don't have a triage service and we trust your capacity to identify the right domain and thus the persons to tag in your Issue.
 If you are not sure, please use the forums to ask for guidance.

+   When in doubt, err on the side of not tagging a given person.
 If you tag multiple people out of context or permission don't be surprised if you get no response at all.
 Please remember that every time you tag someone, they get a notification and you're taking their time without their permission.
 Please be sensitive to that.

    If you got helped by one of the developers in the past please don't tag them in future Issues, unless they are listed in the Issue template for the domain you are asking about or that developer gave you an explicit permission to tag them in future Issues.